tim-ck/learn-spring/README.md

 where i place notes and project

 ## JPA Spring
 1. create custom JpaRepository.
-JpaRepository is from spring framwork
+JpaRepository is from spring framwork that has QBE query by example method
 ``` java
    @NoRepositoryBean
     public interface GenericRepository <T, ID extends   Serializable>